Lee Young-ae: Career

+Other ventures

 Philanthropy

 Besides her acting career, Lee has been involved with several charities.
 In 1997, she went to Ethiopia as a NGO Goodwill Ambassador.
 She went to Thar Desert in 1999 to do a TV show about people in India's lowest social caste.
-Later in 2001, she described these experiences in her autobiography “A Most Special Love” with partial English and donated the income from the sale of the book to charity.
+Later in 2001, she described these experiences in her autobiography "A Most Special Love" with partial English and donated the income from the sale of the book to charity.

 She was appointed a goodwill ambassador in 2004 by UNICEF and has since held several charity posts.
 She has made many donations to schools and hospitals, including Chosun First Middle School in Harbin and an elementary school in China that was later renamed Lee Young-Ae Elementary School.
 In 2012, she served as the celebrity spokesperson for the "Love Donation" project, hosted by the magazine Woman Chosun.
 She made a donation to build a school in Myanmar.

 In 2012, Lee launched a business for organic and eco-friendly products for children in Seoul.

 In July 2014, Taiwanese media reported that Lee had privately assisted a pregnant Taiwanese woman vacationing with her husband in Seoul.
 The woman gave birth to a girl prematurely and the infant had several complications.
 Lee found out about the couple through her friend and decided to pay their medical bills of NT$4 million (US$134,000) because the infant required two surgeries and constant medical care after she was born.
 Lee was subsequently given an award by Taiwan's Chou Ta-Kuan Cultural and Educational Foundation.
 In 2016, she helped a Vietnamese girl who went to Korea to treat her brain tumor by donating 37 million won for the operation and other medical bills.